futureofcoding/futureofcoding.org/plan.md

 Besides, I'm getting ahead of myself here.
 Before I take on "building the future of coding" as either a builder or researcher, I need to wrap up my work with The Coding Space and WoofJS.
 This means communicating what I learned about teaching kids to code over the past years.
 Writing this will take at least a few weeks, maybe even a few months if I do it justice.

-In the meanwhile, I'll continue publishing my podcast once a week, spend time talking to people on [the Future of Programming Slack](https://futureprogramming.slack.com), and talking with [people I admire on Twitter](https://twitter.com/stevekrouse/lists/future-of-coding).

 ### Sustainability

 I will also now start looking into various funding options for my work here, particularly for the research and non-profit models because I have much more questions about it than the for-profit model.
 My current thinking includes: